PicturElements/lib/README.md

   1. If it does not conform to the desired type, when throwing an error is not desired.
   2. To apply processing to it.
 When this is done, keeping track of types is a priority.

   Argument modifications must happen at the start of a function or method, and must not include complex conditional modifications.
 In effect, the result of argument reassignments must leave the data in a state as if the function had been invoked with it in the first place.
 Once in the main function body, arguments must be regarded as constant and immutable, as this part of the function should remain ignorant of changes applied to its data.
-The exception is when a method is created with the explicit purpose of modifying a passed object (see: [7.12](https://github.com/airbnb/javascript#functions--mutate-params)).
+The exception is when a function is created with the explicit purpose of modifying a passed object (see: [7.12](https://github.com/airbnb/javascript#functions--mutate-params)).

   At no point do processing in default parameters (see also: [7.8](https://github.com/airbnb/javascript#functions--default-side-effects)).
 </details>